Skip To Main Content

 • Reese added seven points, nine rebounds and four assists.

-• Bernstein finished with a team-high 23 points on 11-of-13 from the field for the Jumbos, while Gyimesi provided a double-double with 22 points and a game-high 10 rebounds.
+• Bernstein finished with a team-high 23 points on 11-of-13 from the field, while Gyimesi provided a double-double with 22 points and a game-high 10 rebounds.

-• Tufts' Ricardo Nieves went 7-of-7 from the line and finished with 13 points, five assists and two steals off the bench, while Jon Medley added six assists and three steals.
+• Tufts' Ricardo Nieves went 7-for-7 at the line and finished with 13 points and five assists off the bench.
+Jon Medley added six assists and three steals.

 Next Game

 Hamilton has two road games remaining on its regular season schedule.
-The Continentals will return to action at Williams College (11-11, 0-8 NESCAC) on Friday, Feb.
+The Continentals return to action at Williams College (11-11, 0-8) on Friday, Feb.
 13.

 Print Friendly Version